 If rejected the Course Leader will record the reasons for the decision on the form.

-Students must submit the completed, signed and stamped ‘Interruption to Study Application’ form, together with supporting documentary evidence to the reception desk within a CAS Hub within three working days of the form being signed and completed by the Course Leader.
+Students must submit the completed, signed and stamped ‘Interruption to Study Application’ form, together with supporting documentary evidence to the reception desk within Academic Registry within three working days of the form being signed and completed by the Course Leader.

 Students will be formally notified of the success of their application for an interruption to study within 3 working days of submission of their form.